4.18 Ongoing Case Planning

 3. Considers the length of time the child has been in care;

-4. Considers whether or not services provided to the parent have been adequate for reunification, and whether or not additional services are likely to facilitate a safe reunification;
+4. Considers whether or not services provided to the parent have been adequate for reunification, and whether additional services are likely to facilitate a safe reunification;

 5. Holds the case conference as required;